Law - Juris Doctor

 One of Canada’s largest and most distinguished law schools.

-Osgoode Hall offers students an extraordinary legal education.
+Osgoode Hall Law School offers students an extraordinary legal education.
 Our internationally renowned three-year Juris Doctor (JD) program provides a rich, innovative and interdisciplinary experience that exposes our students to a broad array of perspectives.
 Throughout our curriculum, theory is integrated with practice so students can build upon a solid foundation in legal reasoning, with hands-on experience in putting that reasoning to work.
 Our full-time professors and part-time faculty of practicing lawyers and judges are the country’s top legal thinkers.
 We prepare our students to enter the legal profession with a unique combination of thoughtful and practical skills.